videlais/Unofficial-Ink-Cookbook/Chapter11/index.md

 { LIST_COUNT(moods) }
 ```

-The function `LIST_COUNT()` returns the total number of enabled entries in a `LIST`.
-If they are not true, they are not counted toward its total.
+**Note:** function `LIST_COUNT()` returns the total number of enabled entries in a `LIST`.
+If they are not `true`, they are not counted toward its total.

 ## Enabling Values

 Values in a `LIST` are considered `true` if they have opening and closing parentheses around them.

-The same code which shown a total of zero will change to three when all of its values are now set to true.
+The same code which shown a total of zero will change to three when all of its values are now set to `true`.

 ```ink
 LIST moods = (happy), (angry), (sad)